Gastroenterology Services | Meet the Best Gastroenterologists in Penang

 Stage 1 and 2 hemorrhoid development may require lifestyle changes and minor medical treatment which may include diets with high fibre foods, the usage of topical treatments, warm water soaks and anal area cleanliness.
 Haemorrhoid symptoms often go away within one or two weeks.

-However, if persistent bleeding and painful haemorrhoids occur, our specialist team may perform rubber band ligation, in which one or two small bands are placed at the base of the haemorrhoid to cut off blood circulation.
+However, if persistent bleeding and painful haemorrhoids occur, our gastroenterology specialist team may perform rubber band ligation, in which one or two small bands are placed at the base of the haemorrhoid to cut off blood circulation.
 Alternatively, injections (sclerotherapy) and coagulation via infrared and/or lasers may be recommended for haemorrhoid size reduction.

 If surgery is recommended, the two main options include: